Frequently Asked Questions

 Can I get a contributor’s copy or copies?

-We are actually not a print journal at all; we publish exclusively online.
+We are not a print journal; we publish exclusively online.
 We feel this allows for a larger readership than doing a traditional print run.
 While this does mean you will not have a physical journal to hold in your hand, it also means that anyone with access to the internet should be able to read your work.
 Everything we’ve published can be found at widenerblueroute.org and can be accessed for free.

 How do I submit?

-We currently take submissions via e-mail.
+We accept submissions via e-mail.
 See our Submission Guidelines page for specific instructions.
 When submitting, be sure to follow those instructions.
 We also recommend that you check out past issues to see what we typically publish.
-This is generally a good practice whenever you consider submitting to a journal.
-It can help you decide whether or not your writing is a good fit.
+This is generally a good practice whenever you consider submitting to a journal since it can help you decide whether your writing is a good fit.

 Do you publish academic essays?